TNL TV

 TNL TV is an English and Sinhala-language television station in Sri Lanka, owned by Telshan Network.
 Launched in 1993, TNL TV was one of Sri Lanka's first privately owned television channels.
-Shan Wickremesinghe, the chairman of Telshan Network, is the brother of Prime Minister Ranil Wickremesinghe.
+Shan Wickremesinghe, the chairman of Telshan Network, is the brother of former President Ranil Wickremesinghe.
+TNL broadcasts from 6 am to midnight everyday.

-The first television broadcast dedicated for teledramas, CTV began telecast from February 1, 2008 from 10 am to 1 pm on weekdays and from 10 am to 4 pm on Saturday.
+History

+Shan Wickremesinghe's involvement in television is not new; he was the owner of ITN Sri Lanka from 13 April 1979 until 5 June 1979 when it was put under state intervention.
+TNL started broadcasting on 21 June 1993.

+The channel started airing a leased block for teledramas, CTV, on 31 January 2018.

+In April 2024, Supreme Media formed a partnership with TNL.
+With this alliance, Supreme Media expanded itself into a media network with two TV channels which includes Supreme TV and TNL (which subsequently got rebranded as TNL Supreme), along with a radio station and three digital channels.

 Broadcasting

 TNL TV is available on free-to-air analog terrestrial transmission on the following channels: